aj-bhagat/MEAN-stack-CRUD-Operations/README.md

 # MEAN-stack-CRUD-Operations
 This is a Simple MEAN Stack Demo Project Showing CRUD Operations Insert Update Delete and Read.
-In this Project below are used:
+Before Running this Project
-1. Angular 6
-2. Mongoose
+Install npm packages using 'npm install' command from both Angular and NodeJS Project Folder.